Plugin removal from CAP announcement

-CloudBees has determined that this plugin will be removed from the CloudBees Assurance Program (CAP) in late 2022.
-Notification will be provided prior to the removal of the plugin.
+CloudBees removed this plugin from the CloudBees Assurance Program (CAP) in September 2022.
 Please contact CloudBees Support if you have any concerns or questions.

 This Jenkins plugin allows to build Docker images on a Docker server and then publish them to Docker Hub or other Docker registries.